 Hello!
 I wear many hats.
 I’m a teacher, mom, homeschooler, and author.
 And I’m ALWAYS a reader.
 This is where I feature books–the many children’s titles I review as well as the ones I’ve written.

-When Michelle Isenhoff isn’t writing imaginary adventures, she’s probably off on a real one.
+MICHELLE ISENHOFF writes for tweens, tweens, and kids as old as 91.
+When she isn’t writing imaginary adventures, she’s probably off on a real one.
 She loves roller coasters, big dogs, high school football games, cycling, swimming in big waves, old graveyards, and wearing flip-flops all winter.
 Her dream vacation would include lots of castle ruins, but so far she’s had to settle for pictures on Pinterest.
 Once an elementary teacher, Michelle now homeschools the last of her three kids and looks forward to summer vacation as much as they do.

 I’m also an unashamed believer in the Lord Jesus Christ—in his death, burial, and resurrection; in the reconciliation he offers between sinful man and a holy God; and in the hope and purpose he brings to humanity.
 As such, I’ll never include profanity or objectionable content in books meant for children.
 Works intended for older readers are written with conscionable restraint.
 My fiction is non-religious.

 In a genre dominated by traditional publishers, I’m thrilled to have received the following accolades:

 - Awarded Readers’ Favorite Five Star Seal, 2017 (Blood of Pioneers)

 - Awarded Readers’ Favorite Five Star Seal, 2016 (Song of the Mountain)